-Machiavellian theory of entrepreneurship
+Machiavellian entrepreneurship

-Although Machiavelli is often considered as a figure in the history of political science, fiefdoms were ruled by what Baumol describes as entrepreneurs.
-Thus, Machiavelli's letters can be thought of as elaborating entrepreneurial strategies to get ahead in feudal times.
+Although Machiavelli is often considered as a figure in the history of political science, fiefdoms were ruled by what Baumol (1996) describes as entrepreneurs of their time.
+Princes would take territory, or castles, rather than fight over money.

 Many regard Machiavelli's strategies as unethical, yet his famous book "The Prince" continues to be cited and read within the business school community and by business and military practitioners.
 That work, along with Sun Tzu's Art of War, are considered classic works on strategy, but they also have much to say about entrepreneurship.